 - If professional help as arrived, chill and let them take over.

-- If you’re feeling in a pretty bad way, it’s a good idea not to allow just anyone, to pull your full-face helmet off, unless of course you’re not breathing.
+- It’s a good idea not to allow just anyone pull your full-face helmet off.
 Keep it on until the emergency services arrive… could be the difference of aggravating a spinal injury.